0xSero/partisia-docs/docs/operator-9-node-health.md

 Pulling pbc-betanet-reader ... pulling from privacyblockchain/de...
 ````
 **NB.** Never include a shutdown command in your update script, otherwise your node will go offline every time checks for updates.
-## Your personal status endpoint
+## Check software version and uptime with your personal endpoint

+Your node can only get registered as a block producer and participate in the committee if your host IP is reachable, and you are running the newest version of the Partisia software.
+Replace the letters in the URL below with the IP of the server hosting your node.
+This should navigate you to a page showing a JSON, with the following information:

 http://yourHostIP:9888/status

-Replace the letters in the URL with the IP of the server hosting your node.
-This should navigate you to a page showing a JSON, with the following information:

 ````json
 {